marmelab/react-admin/docs/DataProviders.md

 ### Sending Files In `multipart/form-data`

-In case you need to upload files, as you would with an HTML form but to your API, you can use the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API .
+In case you need to upload files, as you would with an HTML form but to your API, you can use the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
 It uses the same format as a form would use if the encoding type were set to `multipart/form-data`.

 The following `dataProvider` extends an existing one and tweaks its `create` and `update` methods for the `posts` resource only.
 It is the role of your API to negotiate the request and process the image.

-The data provider sends the `post` data with the attached file and works this way:
+The data provider sends the `post` data with the attached file in one query and works this way:
 - it checks if the resource is `posts`;
-- if so, it creates a new `FormData` object with the file received from the form and it sends this `FormData` to the API with the react-admin `fetchUtils.fetchJson()` function (a `fetch().then(r => r.json())` shortcut);
+- if so, it creates a new `FormData` object with the `post` data and the file received from the form;
+- it sends this `FormData` to the API with the react-admin `fetchUtils.fetchJson()` function;
-- if not, it simply uses the `baseDataProvider` base methods.
+- if the resource is other than `posts`, it simply uses the `baseDataProvider` base methods.

-Lets have a look:
+Let's have a look:

 ```ts
 import simpleRestDataProvider from "ra-data-simple-rest";